-In April 2022, we completed a significant expansion of our Egg Central Station processing facility and we announced that we had begun the design and site selection process for our next egg packing center.
-If the design and site selection process does not proceed as anticipated, if the potential new egg packing center is not brought up to full processing capacity or if we are unable to hire, train and retain crew members to support an additional egg packing center, we may not be able to fully realize the potential benefits of such additional egg packing center and our business, financial condition and operating results could be adversely affected.
+Additionally, we recently announced that we have begun the design and site selection process for our next egg packing center.
+If this process does not proceed as anticipated, if the potential new egg packing center is not brought up to full processing capacity or if we are unable to hire, train and retain crew members to support an additional egg packing center, we may not be able to fully realize the potential benefits of such an expansion, and our business, financial condition and operating results could be adversely affected.